ironthree/fedora-update-feedback/README.md

 To compile the program, first install `cargo` (the build tool, also pulls in the Rust compiler) and `openssl-devel` (used by the OpenSSL rust bindings).

+To download, build, and install the latest version from <https://crates.io>, just run `cargo install fedora-update-feedback`.

-Download the sources (recommended: tarball of the latest release from GitHub), and easily build and install the binary for yourself by running `cargo install --path .` in the source directory.
-By default, `cargo` will install the binary into `~/.cargo/bin`.
+To build from the sources provided on GitHub, download the sources (recommended: tarball of the latest release from GitHub), and easily build and install the binary for yourself by running `cargo install --path .` in the source directory.

+Either way, `cargo` will install the binary into `~/.cargo/bin` by default.

 To make it available in `$PATH`, either copy it into `$HOME/.local/bin`, or add `~/.cargo/bin` to your `$PATH` (probably by editing `~/.bash_profile`).